-Each course has a maximum of 8 places available.
+Each of our courses has a maximum of 8 places available.
 To enrol please contact via phone or email and get a letter with dates and locations of the next courses and also an application form.

 Breaking News and Politics: “RESPECT ACCREDITED” DAPP’s (Domestic Abuser Perpetrator Programmes) were decommissioned in June 2022.
 Cafcass currently has no “pathway” to which to forward men who need to complete an abuser programme.